Our campus redevelopment

 Our plans to create a national centre of excellence for children on Coram’s historic campus are fast becoming reality.

-The opening of the Pears Pavilion was the second phase of our redevelopment plan.
-The first phase saw a new Education Centre.This now forms Coram’s new ‘front door’ and offers powerful learning experiences including Coram Life Education to thousands of local children.
+In the first phase, we launched a new Education Centre.This now forms Coram’s ‘front door’ and offers powerful learning experiences including Coram Life Education to thousands of local children.
 Educators will also be trained here to help children nationwide make healthier choices in life.
 We are immensely grateful to Bear Necessities – Lord Mayor’s Appeal 2011, the Garfield Weston Foundation, the United Children of the World Charitable Trust, the Tokens of Love Gala Dinner committees, the Beatrice Laing Trust, the Fawcett Family, the Worshipful Company of Paviors, CHK Charities Limited, and many others for making phase one possible.